Suzuki Vitara review

 Overview

-The Suzuki Vitara has been around for decades now, but over the years it’s morphed from a rough-and-ready miniature 4×4 into a softer-edged family SUV.
-It still retains much of the same character as its predecessors, though, maintaining Suzuki’s trademark lightweight construction and range of clever touches that both distance it from the rest of its class and lend it a bit of desirability.
+The Suzuki Vitara has been around for over three decades now, but down the years it’s morphed from a rough-and-ready miniature 4x4 into a softer-edged family SUV.
+It still retains much of the same character as its predecessors, though, maintaining Suzuki’s trademark lightweight construction and a range of clever touches that distance it from the rest of its class and lend it a bit of desirability.

 Eye-catching looks, a reasonably roomy interior and a well-earned reputation for reliability and longevity means the Vitara has plenty of feathers in its cap to begin with.
-That it’s available with optional four-wheel drive for a little genuine capability off-road is another plus point, and sets it aside from exclusively front-wheel drive rivals such as the Peugeot 2008, Ford Puma, SEAT Arona and Skoda Kamiq.
+That it’s available with optional four-wheel drive for a bit of genuine off-road capability is another plus point, and sets it aside from exclusively front-wheel drive rivals such as the Peugeot 2008, Ford Puma, SEAT Arona and Skoda Kamiq.

 In fact, the Vitara’s closest rival would seem to be the S-Cross, Suzuki’s other compact SUV, which trades a little style for a better engine lineup and greater practicality.

-But the Vitara falls down in a few key areas that will give it a hard task competing against its mostly European rivals.
-Apparent quality in the interior, performance on the road rather than off it and the strength of its hybrid system are all factors at play here.
+Underlining Suzuki’s faith in its product, the standard warranty was recently extended to seven years.
+But the Vitara falls down in a few key areas and that means it has a tough task competing against its mostly European rivals.
+Apparent interior quality, on-road handling and the strength of some of the powertrains are all factors at play here.

-Over the next few pages we’ll go into detail on the Vitara’s practicality, interior, running costs and engines before offering our final verdict on the car.
-We’ll even offer you our thoughts on spending six months with one as a daily driver.
+Over the next few pages, we’ll go into detail on the Vitara’s practicality, interior, running costs and engines before scoring them final verdict on the car.